Zac-Digital/Service-Directory/README.md

 ### Running

 1. Make sure you have followed [Building](#building)
-2. `cd` into `src` and then `cd` into `ServiceDirectory.Presentation.Api`
+2. `cd` into `src` and then `cd` into `ServiceDirectory.Presentation.Web`
 3. Execute `dotnet run --configuration Release --no-build --no-restore`

-4. In another terminal window/tab, `cd` into `src` and then `cd` into `ServiceDirectory.Presentation.Web`
+You should now have the Web Application running.

-5. Execute `dotnet run --configuration Release --no-build --no-restore`
+### Entry Point(s)

-You should now have the API and the Web Application running concurrently.
+- **Firstly**, navigate to https://localhost:7024/swagger/index.html as this contains a convenient API for seeding the database with mock data.
+You can go here and play with it as much as you like, but a minimum of running it once for the first time is required.

-- Navigate to https://localhost:7024/ to open the Service Directory Web Application and start playing around the UI!
+- Navigate to https://localhost:7024/ to open the Web Application itself and have a play around!

-- Navigate to https://localhost:7086/swagger/index.html to open the Service Directory API and play with the endpoints!
+After the first time, any further runs of the Web App. only require you to go to the UI at https://localhost:7024/ as the mock data is persisted in your database, so further playing around with the API component is optional.

 ### Testing